FlynnYe/FlynnYe.github.io/_pages/about.md

 My name is Kai Ye, and I recently completed my Ph.D. in Electrical and Computer Engineering at the University of Pittsburgh, advised by Dr. Liang Zhan.
 My research focuses on **brain neuroimaging, AI for healthcare, and trustworthy machine learning**.

 My work has led to first-author publications at **AAAI** and **MICCAI**, including an AAAI **oral** presentation and a MICCAI **oral** presentation that received the **MICCAI STAR Award**.
-I have also collaborated with Prof. Paul M. Thompson and colleagues on multimodal brain MRI and interpretable models for neurodegenerative disease.
+I have also collaborated with Prof. Paul M. Thompson and Prof. Heng Huang on multimodal brain MRI and interpretable models for neurodegenerative disease.

 ### Research interests